-For more information about the router see Artix Router Guide [../routing/index.htm].
+For more information about the router see the Artix Router Guide.

 Security

 Artix ESB's security architecture is designed to be easily deployable and easily connected to any existing security infrastructure already in use.
 It consists of two main components: